 The Indictment alleges that on or about April 21, 2020, Mr. Kwok posted, or caused to be posted "a video on social media announcing the unregistered offering of GTV common stock via a private placement" (the "April 21 Video").
-(Ind., ¶ 13(a).)
+(Ind., ¶ 16(a).)
 "In that video, [Mr.] Kwok described, in substance and in part, the investment terms for the GTV Private Placement, and directed people to contact him, via a mobile messaging application, with any questions about the GTV Private Placement."
 (Id.)
 The Indictment does not allege, however, that Mr. Kwok said anything false during that video, and it therefore cannot be the basis for securities fraud.
 See United States v.
 Finnerty, 533 F.3d 143, 148-49 (2d Cir.
-2008) (no securities fraud where government did not show that defendant had communicated anything misleading to his alleged victims and government merely "undertook to prove no more than garden variety conversion"); City of Pontiac, 752 F. 3d at 185 (noting that a statement must be specific to be material).
+2008) (no securities fraud where government did not show that defendant had communicated anything misleading to his alleged victims and government

-8 Even if the Indictment did allege that Mr. Kwok said anything misleading in the April 21, 2020 Video, it is still unlikely that a reasonable investor would have relied on his statements in the video, as opposed to the significant written documentation that was provided in connection with the GTV Private Placement.
+&lt;sup>13 Even if the Indictment did allege that Mr. Kwok said something misleading in the April 21, 2020 Video (it does not), it is still unlikely that a reasonable investor would have relied on his statements in the video, as opposed to the significant written documentation that was provided in connection with the GTV Private Placement.
 See Livingston v.
 Cablevision Sys.
 Corp., 966 F. Supp.
 2d 208, 218 (E.D.N.Y.
 2013) (finding Chief Operating Officer's public comments were not material misrepresentation upon which investors could base securities fraud claims in light of comprehensive written disclosures).